DanielGriffiths1182/javascript-codewars-archive/README.md

  (the value, not the index!).
  (The highest/lowest element is respectively only one element at each edge, even if there are more than one with the same value!)

+- 6 In this little assignment you are given a string of space separated numbers, and have to return the highest and lowest number.